caronies/caronies/README.md

 Hi, I’m @caronies
 - I’m interested in playing chess/Valorant/BGMI/Coding
 - I’m currently pursuing degree from  Computer Science
-- I’m looking to collaborate on ...
+- DREAM - TO WORK IN INSTAGRAM AS A LEADER IN INTERAL TEAM OF UNBAN AND BAN , OR MAYBE TO WORK WITH INSTAGRAM NOT WORK IN INSTAGRAM BUT WORK WITH INSTAGRAM !!
-- 📫 How to reach me myoxalicshop@hotmail.com
+- 📫 To contact me you can mail on my email address ! -  myoxalicshop@hotmail.com
 - ⚡ Fun fact: Waiting For My Success..

 <!---